deezer/linear_graph_autoencoders/README.md

 ## Cite

-Please cite our paper(s) if you use this code in your own work:
+Please cite our paper(s) if you use this code in your own work.

+**1 -** Regarding linear graph AE and VAE:

 ```BibTeX
 @misc{salha2019keep,